FREE Shipping on orders over $899

 • It's a little painful

-• May leave some bruising that fades quickly
+• May leave some bruises that disappear quickly

-Duration of treatment: The treatment lasts up to 30 minutes and requires repeated treatments (4 to 12) depending on the affected area and the extent of the problem.
-The effect lasts about 6 months, however, it depends on your discipline as a patient, since you need to follow a certain lifestyle to maintain the effect of the cellulite treatment.
+Treatment duration: The treatment lasts up to 30 minutes and requires repeated treatments (from 4 to 12) depending on the affected area and the extent of the problem.
+The effect lasts approximately 6 months, however, depending on your discipline as a patient, as you need to maintain a certain lifestyle to maintain the effect of the cellulite treatment.

-Rhythmic aspiration radiofrequencies: Method in which heat waves are transferred to tissues using radiofrequencies, resulting in the production of collagen.
+Rhythmic Vacuum Radiofrequency: A method in which heat waves are transferred to the tissues using radiofrequencies, resulting in collagen production.
 The drainage method includes a computer-controlled lymphatic massage.
 The goal of this method is to tighten the skin and improve cellulite.

 Advantages: